You’re in Lagos on a quiet evening, scrolling through your phone as headlines from Wall Street fill your screen.

 If you’ve used a dom account before, this will feel familiar.
 It’s the old-school way—and while it’s slower, it’s also proven and secure.

-You buy dollars or fund your domiciliary account from your Nigerian bank.
-Then you request a wire transfer to your broker’s US bank account using the details they provide.
+| How it works | Fund your USD domiciliary account → Request a wire transfer to your broker’s US bank using the provided details |

-Debit & Credit Cards: Faster But Limited
+2. Debit & Credit Cards: Faster But Limited

 If your Nigerian debit or credit card supports international payments, this can be the quickest way to fund your account.